codezenn/echo-iris/README.md

 Professor Olivera, ECE 202, Colorado State University.
 Steve Henry, Engineer in Residence.
 Arjunbabu Vasantharaj, ECE 202 TA.
 Jackie at the ECE department for purchasing coordination.
 The CSU Engineering I2P Lab for 3D printer access.
-The green Jeep team for the cross-collaboration on voice-controlled motor drive.
+The green Jeep team for the cross collaboration on voice controlled motor drive.
 The open source projects that made this
 possible: Ollama, Vosk, Piper, Ultralytics, the Raspberry Pi Foundation, and Sony for the IMX500.